crenshaw-dev/argo-cd/docs/user-guide/config-management-plugins.md

    ```json
    [{"name": "values-files", "array": ["values-dev.yaml"]}, {"name": "helm-parameters", "map": {"image.tag": "v1.2.3"}}]
    ```

+   !!! note
+       Parameter announcements, even if they specify defaults, are _not_ sent to the plugin in `ARGOCD_APP_PARAMETERS`.
+       Only parameters explicitly set in the Application spec are sent to the plugin.
+It is up to the plugin to apply the same defaults as the ones announced to the UI.

    The same parameters are also available as individual environment variables.
 The names of the environment variables follows this convention: